doctornono/script.dejavu/README.md

 No email or password is typed in Kodi.

-After sign-in, dejaVu may offer to import your Kodi library.
+After sign-in, dejaVu may offer to import your Kodi library (**Settings → Kodi**).
 Scrobbling then starts on its own.
+Import details: [PARAMETRES.md](docs/PARAMETRES.md).

 ### Daily use

 - **Playback**: the background service sends progress to dejaVu.plus.
 Pause and stop keep Continue watching.
 - **Context menu**: right-click (or context) on a movie / show / episode → **dejaVu** submenu.
 Can be turned off in settings.
 - **Useful settings**: watched %, resume, next episode, notifications, Kodi library mirror.
+Guide: [PARAMETRES.md](docs/PARAMETRES.md).

 On plugin lists (vStream, etc.) the context menu talks to dejaVu.plus.
 Watched badges on those rows require the listing addon to call the dejaVu API.
 Kodi `playcount` / `userrating` are only written when the same title exists in the **Kodi video library**.